-Deep Engagement Mozambique was a two-year programme that used innovative interventions to increase demand and uptake of HIV services by LGBT people in Mozambique.
+Deep Engagement Mozambique was a two-year programme that used innovative interventions to increase demand and uptake of HIV services by lesbian, gay, bisexual and transgender (LGBT) people in Mozambique.

 WHY WE ran deep engagement mozambique

-bisexual and transgender (LGBT) people in the country are affected.
+Very little information is available about how LGBT people in Mozambique are affected by HIV and AIDS.
 In 2007, the law was successfully amended to remove colonial era penalties against LGBT people, but there are no laws protecting them from discrimination.